peterjmartinson/writing/DistractedFortune/20241118_ThreePeople/draft.md

 I am sure that if you start thinking like this about your own life, you will find yourself becoming happier and more effective.

-So what are you waiting for, Marshall?
-Start training your Beast to better obey its Rider!
+So what are you waiting for?
+Take five minutes right now to think of times when you couldn't stop your Beast from doing something you want to avoid, and come up with some ways to break that bad habit, and replace it with a good habit.
+That's what the Marshall would do!

 _If you liked this article, please leave a comment below, share it with someone you know, and get on my email list!_